HelenHelene/eportfolio/RMPP/RMPP_Unit04_Seminar.md

 <br><br>

 ### Ethical Issues in Deciding Which Option to Pursue
 Applying GDPR principles, personal information should be processed lawfully and fairly (GDPR Article 5(1)(a)).
-Additionally, GDPR emphasises the principle of “purpose limitation” (GDPR Article 5(1)(b)), meaning data collected for one specific purpose should not be used or disclosed for another purpose unless there is a lawful basis for doing so.
+Additionally, GDPR emphasises the principle of “purpose limitation” (GDPR Article 5(1)(b)), meaning data collected for one specific purpose should not be used or disclosed for another purpose unless there is a lawful basis for doing so (EU, 2016).

 **1. Privacy and Confidentiality**
 Individuals have a right to keep their personal details private.
 Granting Beth access to identifying information without appropriate authorisation could breach confidentiality.